-High-positioned and loose-fitting lap belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended result.
+Both high-positioned and loose-fitting lap belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended result.
 Keep the lap belt positioned as low on hips as possible.

-To release the belt, press the buckle-release button.

--Stowing the rear seat buckles
+To release the belt, press the buckle-release button. -Stowing the rear seat belt and buckles (access cab models)

-The buckles can be fixed when not in use.
+The rear seat belt and buckles can be stowed when not in use.